julienchastang/meteolab/README.md

 # meteolab

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Matlab for meteorologists.
+Clojure based programming environment built on Incanter and JFreeChart.

 ## License

-Copyright © 2013 FIXME
+Copyright (C) 2013 Julien Chastang

 Distributed under the Eclipse Public License, the same as Clojure.